alexpear/alexpear.github.io/README.md

 - See TODOs in timeline.js

 - Func for Parahumans that takes a cape WNode and pretty prints it

+- Explore expanding WGenerator to read from yml format.
+  - And/or converting existing codex js files into yml format.

 - Death Planet Fish Tank
   - Add logic about every creature moving closer to its destination each tick.